christianbender/processing-examples/README.md

-# processing-examples
+# Processing Examples

-This repository is a collection of programs written in processing.
+This repository is a collection of programs written in [processing](https://processing.org/).
+Processing is a high-level language like Java inclusive IDE.
+The language is especially for creating 2D and 3D graphics and animations.
+In addition it can be read user inputs and processing it.
+Also it exists many librarys for extending Processing.